 On the other hand, in Tampa, a guy came up after a show and told me he had no idea I could play like that.
 And I’m thinking, “After almost 10 years of having a single on the charts at any given time, and I don’t know how many performances and albums – how long does it take to get people to realize that?”
 Maybe this will help connect the dots in a way no regular album can.

-Country music tends to go in phases where Tele playing is more in vogue and out of vogue.
+Country music tends to go in phases where Tele playing is more in-vogue, then out.
 Do you think Tele is out of favor right now?

 That is certainly the case with a lot of what’s on the radio.
-There is some Tele playing on the radio, but even my friends who are session players in Nashville will tell you there was a time in the late 1980s and early ’90s when you could show up to a gig and if you had a Tele with a Strat pickup in the middle you could pretty much cover anything they needed.
+Even my friends who are session players in Nashville will tell you there was a time in the late 1980s and early ’90s when you could show up to a gig and if you had a Tele with a Strat pickup in the middle you could pretty much cover anything they needed.
 In the early ’90s, Brent Mason could just show up with his Tele and have everything he’d need, tone-wise, though I’m sure he brought more guitars to the gig.